Simulate Gateway® Cloning with One Insert

 Click Actions → Gateway® Cloning → and choose the reaction, or combination or reactions, to simulate.

-Initally the "attB Insert" tab is displayed and the selected region of the foremost open sequence file is automatically selected as the insert.
+The "attB Fragment" tab is displayed and the selected region of the foremost open sequence file is automatically selected as the insert.

-If required, click the "Source of attB insert" dropdown menu to choose an alternate insert sequence.
+If required, click the "Source of attB insert" dropdown menu to choose an alternative insert sequence.

 Set the Donor Vector